sopherapps/pydantic-redis/docs/tutorials/intro.md

 In case you are looking to use pydantic-redis without async/await, you can read the **Synchronous API** version of this tutorial.

+!!! info
     This is the default API for pydantic-redis.

 ## Asynchronous API